 Questionnaire for the family member in Sweden

-Book an appointment at the embassy or consulate general
+Book an appointment at the embassy or consulate-general

-The Migration Board processes the application
+The Migration Agency processes the application

 Receiving the decision

-When the decision is made you will receive an e-mail.
-You should contact the Embassy or Consulate General to receive the decision documentation and possibly schedule a time to collect it.
-You need to bring your passport when collecting the decision.
-Some Embassies and Consulates General send out the decision and the residence permit card by mail.
-Please contact the Embassy or Consulate General for further information.
+You will receive an email when the decision has been made.
+You will need to contact the embassy or consulate-general to receive the decision and, if necessary, make an appointment to collect it.
+You will need your passport to collect the decision.
+Some embassies and consulates-general send the decision and the residence permit card out by post.
+Contact the embassy or consulate-general for further information.